sriram-711/custom-object-detection-tensorflow-lite-raspberry-pi/README.md

 * at last it will give best.tflite
 * replace that file path in code (testvid.py)
 * Run the testvid.py code
+* the above command will start the detection procedures